Skip to main content

 • Away rotations

 Med-peds condenses six years of training into four.
 This means you may not get to rotate through all the subspecialty areas during your residency.
-You have the option to merge some of your selectives into a one-month rotation.
+You have the option to merge some of your electives into a one-month rotation.

 One unique feature of our curriculum is the med-peds ambulatory rotation.
 It’s designed as a longitudinal educational experience, with one block every academic year.
 The first two blocks focus on increasing ambulatory internal medicine and pediatrics knowledge and skills.
 You’ll also gain experience with our advanced medical home and patient-centered quality initiatives.
 These lay the foundation for learning primary care and population health.
 The third and fourth ambulatory blocks incorporate practice management principles that prepare you to practice medicine independently.